MIKEHHQ/Markdown/README.md

 Except this,

-This is a repositories of Markdown examples.
+This isalso a repositories of Markdown examples.

 Try Markdown on VSCode, etc.